Multiscale network renormalization: scale-invariance without geometry: Quenched fitness

 where $\delta$ is the only free parameter and where the renormalization rules are given by Eqs.~\eqref{eq:GDP} and~\eqref{eq:geodist}.

 Now that we have defined our multiscale model of the ITN, we build the corresponding instances of the real network at the chosen 18 levels of aggregation.
-To this end, we construct the empirical $0$-graph $\tilde{\mathbf{A}}^{(0)}$ by drawing an undirected link between each pair of countries that have a positive trade relationship in either direction in the BACI-Comtrade dataset (see SI).
-Then, we use the distance-induced partitions $\{\mathbf{\Omega}_l\}_{l\ge 0}$ defined above in order to construct the $l$-graph according to Eq.~\eqref{eq:Arenorm} for each level $l$.
-This procedure creates a sequence $\{\tilde{\mathbf{A}}^{(l)}\}_{l\ge0}$ of empirical coarse-grained versions of the ITN, each one representing the existence of trade among $l$-countries.
+To this end, we construct the empirical $0$-graph $\tilde{\mathbf{A}}^{(0)}$ by drawing an undirected link between each pair of countries that have a positive trade relationship in either direction in the BACI-Comtrade dataset (see the Appendix).
+Then, we use the distance-induced partitions $\{\mathbf{\Omega}_\ell\}_{\ell\ge 0}$ defined above in order to construct the $\ell$-graph according to Eq.~\eqref{eq:Arenorm} for each level $\ell$.
+This procedure creates a sequence $\{\tilde{\mathbf{A}}^{(\ell)}\}_{\ell\ge0}$ of empirical coarse-grained versions of the ITN, each one representing the existence of trade among $\ell$-countries.

-We can now test the multiscale model defined by Eq.~\eqref{eq:prob_wtw} against the real data $\{\tilde{\mathbf{A}}^{(l)}\}_{l\ge0}$.
-Preliminarily, we calibrate the model by setting $\delta$ to the unique value $\tilde{\delta}$ that produces the same link density as the real ITN, i.e. such that the expected number of links in the $0$-graph (that is a monotonically increasing function of $\delta$) equals the empirical value observed in $\tilde{\mathbf{A}}^{(0)}$ (see SI).
+We can now test the multiscale model defined by Eq.~\eqref{eq:prob_wtw} against the real data $\{\tilde{\mathbf{A}}^{(\ell)}\}_{\ell\ge0}$.
+Preliminarily, we calibrate the model by setting $\delta$ to the unique value $\tilde{\delta}$ that produces the same link density $D_0$ as the real ITN, i.e. such that the expected number of links in the $0$-graph (that is a monotonically increasing function of $\delta$) equals the empirical value observed in $\tilde{\mathbf{A}}^{(0)}$ (see the Appendix).
 After this single parameter choice, all the probabilities in Eq.~\eqref{eq:prob_wtw} are uniquely determined at all hierarchial levels and we can test the model by comparing the empirical and expected value of various topological properties of the ITN at different coarse-grainings.
-In particular, for each level $l$ and for each $l$-node $i_l$, we consider the \emph{degree} $k_{i_l}$, the \emph{average nearest neighbour degree} $k^{nn}_{i_l}$~\cite{newman_origin} and the \emph{local clustering coefficient} $c_{i_l}$~\cite{local_clust} (see SI for all definitions).
+In particular, for each level $\ell$ we consider the \emph{link density} $D_\ell$ (including possible self-loops) and, for each $\ell$-node $i_\ell$, the \emph{degree} $k_{i_\ell}$, the \emph{average nearest neighbour degree} $k^{nn}_{i_\ell}$~\cite{newman_origin} and the \emph{local clustering coefficient} $c_{i_\ell}$~\cite{local_clust} (see the Appendix for all definitions).